HPEDevCom/redfishdocs/docs/ilorest-userguide/ilocommands.md

 <pre>
 iLOrest > login
 Discovering data...Done
-iLOrest > <span style="color: #01a982; ">certificate csr "Hewlett Packard Enterprise" "iLORest Group" CName "United States" Texas Houston </span>
+iLOrest > <span style="color: #01a982; ">certificate csr "Hewlet Packard Enterprice" "ILORestGroup" "iLORest" "US" "Texas" "Houston" </span>
 iLO is creating a new certificate signing request This process can take up to 10 minutes.
 X509 Certificate is being generated and the process might take up to 10 minutes.
 </pre>